 class Animal:

-An empty class is not of much use to us, to make it functional, we can define variables and functions within the classes, when variables and functions are defined within a class, these are called attributes and methods respectively:
+An empty class is not very useful to us, for it to be functional, we can define variables and functions within the classes, when we define variables and functions within a class, these are called attributes and methods respectively:

 class Car: